topkecleon/telegram-bot-bash/doc/8_custom.md

 source /path/to/bashbot.sh source

 ```
-**Warning:** If you forget the 'source' parameter while sourcing you may geht error messages and
-your current shell or script may terminate!

 #### Environment variable exported from bashbot
 If you have sourced 'bashbot.sh' you have the following bashot internal variables availible: